ibexa/documentation-developer/docs/content_management/content_relations.md

 In the system you can find different types of Relations.
 Content can have Relations on item or on field level.

-*Relations at Field level* are created using one of two special field types: Content relation (single) and Content relations (multiple).
+*Relations at field level* are created using one of two special field types: Content relation (single) and Content relations (multiple).
 These fields allow you to select one or more other content items in the field value, which are linked to these fields.

 *Relations at content item level* can be of three different types: